-Experts at Hassenfeld Children's Hospital of New York at NYU Langone treat many children who have arrhythmias with minimally invasive procedures.
+Experts at Hassenfeld Children’s Hospital at NYU Langone treat many children who have arrhythmias with minimally invasive procedures.
 These may include the use of a thin, flexible wire attached to electrodes to deliver heat or cold to destroy excess, or abnormal, tissue.
 Other procedures involve using a thin tube, called a catheter, to implant devices that regulate heart rhythm.

 During these treatments, which are performed using general anesthesia, the doctor threads the wire or catheter through an artery or vein in the leg or neck and into the heart.

 Our cardiologists often perform a minimally invasive treatment during an electrophysiology study to identify the precise location of the injured tissue causing the arrhythmia.
 Minimally invasive treatments can also be used in combination with surgical procedures to correct congenital heart problems causing arrhythmias.

 Children who have a procedure to implant a heart rhythm device may remain in the hospital overnight for observation.
 Minimally invasive treatments for arrhythmias rarely have side effects.

 Catheter ablation is often used to treat children with a rapid heartbeat, known as tachycardia, who do not respond to treatment with medication.
 In catheter ablation, the doctor first uses a catheter to stimulate, record, and map the heart’s electrical system.
 After locating the area that requires treatment, the doctor uses the catheter to deliver energy that eliminates the abnormal tissue by either heating or cooling it.

 Following catheter ablation, children usually return home after being monitored for a few hours by our specialists, including pediatric and neonatal cardiac nurses.